Arantor/smf-characters/README.md

  * Merge accounts in case users register a second account, expecting typical sub-account behaviour.
  * Move the logout button to the profile area up top rather than the main menu.

+# Caveats
+ * Requestable groups/joinable groups are only ever handled at account level, never character level.

 # Disclaimer

 This was built for one site in particular for roleplay use.
 If you want to run a roleplay site with this mod, there are a few caveats.